-- It is important that the drain holes in the lower edges of the doors, rocker panels and tailgate must be kept clear and open. - If you detect any stone chips or scratches in the paint, touch them up immediately.
-The cost of such repairs is considered the responsibility of the owner. - If you carry special cargo such as chemicals, fertilizers, de-icer salt, etc., assure that such materials are well packaged and sealed. - If a lot of driving is done on gravel roads, consider mud or stone shields behind each wheel. - Use Mopar® Touch Up Paint on scratches or chips as soon as possible.
-Your authorized dealer has touch up paint to match the color of your vehicle. - Aluminum wheels should be cleaned regularly with mild soap and water to prevent corrosion.
-To remove heavy soil, select a non-abrasive, non-acidic cleaner.
+- If you carry special cargo such as chemicals, fertilizers, de-icer salt, etc., assure that such materials are well packaged and sealed. - If a lot of driving is done on gravel roads, consider mud or stone shields behind each wheel. - Use Mopar® Touch Up Paint on scratches or chips as soon as possible.
+Your authorized dealer has touch up paint to match the color of your vehicle.